aimrt.executor

 thread_num

 configures the number of threads, defaulting to 1.
-When set to 1, it is a thread-safe executor; otherwise, it is thread-unsafe.For
+When the thread count is set to 1, it is a thread-safe executor; otherwise, it is thread-unsafe.thread_sched_policy

 andthread_bind_cpu

-, refer to the thread binding configuration in Common Information.timeout_alarm_threshold_us
+refer to the thread binding configuration instructions in Common Information.timeout_alarm_threshold_us

-determines whether to use std::system_clock as the time system (default is false, using std::steady_clock).
-Note that when using std::system_clock, the executor’s time will synchronize with the system and may be affected by external adjustments.
+configures whether to use std::system_clock as the time system, defaulting to false (using std::steady_clock).
+Note that when using std::system_clock, the executor’s time will synchronize with the system and may be affected by external adjustments.timeout_alarm_interval_ms

 Here is a simple example: